NVIDIA/nim-anywhere/docs/0_5_knowledgebase.md

 ## Populating the Knowledge Base

-To get started developing demos, a sample dataset ir provided along with a Jupyter Notebook showing how data is ingested into a Vector Databse.
+To get started developing demos, a sample dataset is provided along with a Jupyter Notebook showing how data is ingested into a Vector Database.

-  1. To import PDF documentation into the vector databse, open Jupyter using the app launcher in AI Workbench.
+  1. To import PDF documentation into the vector Database, open Jupyter using the app launcher in AI Workbench.

   1. Use the Jupyter Notebook at `code/upload-pdfs.ipynb` to ingest the default dataset.
 If using the default dataset, no changes are necessary.